List of Marvel Comics characters: V: Viv Vision in other media

+Volcana

+Volcana (Marsha Rosenberg) is a character appearing in American comic books published by Marvel Comics.
+The character first appeared in Secret Wars #3 (July 1984) and was created by Jim Shooter and Mike Zeck.

+Marsha Rosenberg is a day care employee from Denver who, along with her friend Skeeter, is transported to Battleworld during the events of Secret Wars.
+Seeking power and respect, she and Skeeter agree to serve Doctor Doom in exchange for superpowers.
+Utilizing alien technology, Doom gives Rosenberg the ability to transform into a molten lava-like form and generate powerful thermal energy blasts.
+Taking the name Volcana, Rosenberg allies with Doom and battles She-Hulk.
+Volcana develops a relationship with the supervillain Molecule Man.

+Volcana in other media

+Volcana appears in The Super Hero Squad Show, voiced by Grey DeLisle.
+This version is a member of Doctor Doom's Lethal Legion.

+Volla

+Volla is a fictional character appearing in American comic books published by Marvel Comics.
+She is based on the Norse mythology character Fulla who first appeared in Thor #127 (April 1966) and was adapted by Stan Lee and Jack Kirby.

+Volla is a known Asgardian prophetess.
+Volla dies after making known her prophecies of Ragnarok.
+Those with the courage and bravery to journey into the Realm of the Dead may still obtain her predictions.
+There, she exists as a simple wraith.

+Volla in other media

+Volla appears as a non-playable character in Marvel: Ultimate Alliance, voiced by Nika Futterman.

 Lucia von Bardas

 Lucia von Bardas is a supervillain who first appeared in the 2004 storyline Secret War.
 She was created by Brian Michael Bendis and Gabriele Dell'Otto.

 The character is a Latverian woman who used to teach at the University of North Carolina in the United States.
-After Victor von Doom was deposed as the leader of Latveria, the Americans help von Bardas get elected as the country's new prime minister.
+After Victor von Doom was deposed as the leader of Latveria, the Americans help von Bardas get elected as the country's prime minister.
 She then begins publicly mending the ties between the two countries.
 In truth, she is secretly funding American technology-based supercriminals through the Tinkerer.
 The United Nations espionage agency S.H.I.E.L.D. uncovered this, but the President of the United States declines to take action, believing that relationship is relatively good and that they can simply negotiate.
 S.H.I.E.L.D. director Nick Fury subsequently gathered a group of superheroes consisting of the Black Widow, Captain America, Daredevil, Luke Cage, Spider-Man, and Wolverine, as well as superpowered S.H.I.E.L.D. agent Daisy Johnson, for an undercover mission to overthrow the Latverian government and assassinate von Bardas.
-In Latveria, Johnson used her seismic powers to take down Castle Doom, apparently killing the prime minister.
+In Latveria, Johnson used her seismic powers to take down Castle Doom, apparently killing von Bardas.

 Lucia von Bardas survives to become a deformed cyborg.
 She later gains a more organic appearance with only a cybernetic eye exposed.

-Lucia von Bardas later became the leader of the Heat's Chicago branch, which received Stark Industries technology from a private security group established by Kara Palamas.
-When Iron Man, Ironheart, and Melinda May arrive in Chicago to confront the Heat, von Bardas arrives with a Sentinel, claiming that the Heat is protecting Chicago.